marseam/webdriverio/docs/api/expect.md

 ### toHaveHref

-Checks if link element has a specific link target.
+Checks if link element has a specifc link target.

 ##### Usage